 Bury Council have consistently failed to meet housing delivery targets and are now in To be effective a plan must actually be deliverable.
-The plan relies heavily on the coor property developers.
-There is no indication of how they will be made to keep up with sanctions will apply if they don"t.
-At a Council meeting held on 9/9/21 the Leader of I Eammon O" Brien confirmed that it was "unlikely" that the proposed building rates for a in Bury would be met as they were "unrealistic".
+The plan relies heavily on the confirmed that it was "unlikely" that the proposed building rates for in Bury would be met as they were "unrealistic".
 So, the plan cannot be considered to fails the effectiveness test for Soundness.